Get Ready to File Your Income Tax Return

 There are ways to address filing the wrong ITR form:

-• Revised Return: If you catch the mistake before the ITR filing deadline (July 31st for most taxpayers in 2024), you can file a revised return using the correct form.
+• Revised Return: If you catch the mistake before the ITR filing deadline you can file a revised return using the correct form.
 There's no limit on the number of revised returns you can submit within the year.

 • Defective Return Notice: If the department identifies the incorrect form after the deadline, they might issue a "defective return notice" under Section 139(9) of the Income Tax Act.
 This notice gives you 15 days to rectify the mistake by filing a revised return.
 You can also request an extension for filing the revised return.

 Individuals who earn income above a certain threshold limit are generally required to file an Income Tax Return (ITR) form.
-Individuals with Total Income exceeding the Basic Exemption Limit: For the financial year 2023-2024 (AY 2024-2025), the basic exemption limits for filing ITR in India were as follows:
+Individuals with Total Income exceeding the Basic Exemption Limit: The slab rates for FY 2025-26 are as follows -

 Below 60 years ₹2.5 lakh